RaVeR76/BubbleBobbleBonkers/README.md

 ### **High Score Reset Issue**

 * **Bug**
-I had an issue with my setting the high scores back to zero when using the High Score Reset button.
+I had an issue with my setting the high scores back to zero when using the **High Score Reset** button.
-I tried using remove local storage but this cause errors and would still display <b>null</b>.
+I tried using remove local storage but this cause errors and would still display *null*.
-At this time my checkHiScore function didn't have the code from <em>Bug 8</em> - ```localStorage.setItem("Level1HiScore", zeroReset));``` and it wasn't called on page load either.
+At this time my ```checkHiScore function``` didn't have the code from *Bug 8* - ```localStorage.setItem("Level1HiScore", zeroReset));``` and it wasn't called on page load either.
 Also I noticed while writing this up, that I could remove some JavaScript in my checkHiScore () function by adding a '0' to my high-score spans, in my html ....
 D'OH !
 Instead of using ```levelOneHiDisplay.innerHTML = `0`;``` everytime :)

 * **Fix**
-I just had to put the 5 level high scores to zero when the reset button was pressed by using the code above.
+I just had to put the five level high scores to zero when the reset button was pressed by using the code above.
-This was the first time I used this fix and later on I was it to fix another null error in Bug 8.
+This was the first time I used this fix and later on in the development, I used it to fix another null error in *Bug 8*.

 * **Verdict**
 The High Score Reset now resets the high scores with no issues within the game.